duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 * if you want to break array `forEach` method when you find el, you can use [some](http://stackoverflow.com/questions/2641347/how-to-short-circuit-array-foreach-like-calling-break)

-* to search file in google developer tools you can open console window (with ESC) than on three dots, open dropdown menu and find *Search*
 * to remove item `myObject` from array `myArray.splice myArray.indexOf(myObject),1 `
 * `!!variable` will return false only for `0, null, "", undefined, NaN` NaN=Not